AnyLog-co/documentation/network processing.md

 A command that is prefixed with ***run client (destination)*** is executed against the relevant member nodes:
 * ***run client*** means that the command is executed from a process serving as a client to network nodes.
 * ***(destination)*** is the list of destination nodes (IP:Port and separated by commas) that are to process the request to follow.
-In case of query, the parenthesis can be left empty.
+In case of a query for data, the parenthesis can be left empty.
 In this case, the network protocol determines the destination nodes.

 The following example requests the status of a node:
 <pre>